mandober/debrief.math/220-rel/.articles/binary-relation-wikipedia.md

 In most mathematical contexts, references to the relations of equality, membership and subset are harmless because they can be understood implicitly to be restricted to some set in the context.
 The usual work-around to this problem is to select a "large enough" set *A*, that contains all the objects of interest, and work with the restriction =*A* instead of =.
 Similarly, the "subset of" relation  needs to be restricted to have domain and codomain P(*A*) (the power set of a specific set *A*): the resulting set relation can be denoted by  Also, the "member of" relation needs to be restricted to have domain *A* and codomain P(*A*) to obtain a binary relation  that is a set.
 Bertrand Russell has shown that assuming  to be defined over all sets leads to a [contradiction][174] in naive set theory.

-Another solution to this problem is to use a set theory with proper classes, such as [NBG][175] or [Morse–Kelley set theory][176], and allow the domain and codomain (and so the graph) to be [proper classes][177]: in such a theory, equality, membership, and subset are binary relations without special comment.
+Another solution to this problem is to use a set theory with proper classes, such as [NBG][175] or [Morse-Kelley set theory][176], and allow the domain and codomain (and so the graph) to be [proper classes][177]: in such a theory, equality, membership, and subset are binary relations without special comment.
 (A minor modification needs to be made to the concept of the ordered triple (*X*, *Y*, *G*), as normally a proper class cannot be a member of an ordered tuple; or of course one can identify the binary relation with its graph in this context.)[\[23\]][178] With this definition one can for instance define a binary relation over every set and its power set.

 ## Homogeneous relation\[[edit][179]\]